SachitSankhe/ADA-Assess-Develop-Advance-/README.md

 # Polarity

-A website that performs sentiment analysis on tweets when user inputs a hashtag.
+A website that performs sentiment analysis on tweets when user inputs a hashtags.

 ## Team Members